R3n4nVL/R3n4nVL/README.md

 ### Hello !!!! 👋

 Hi!
 My name is Renan, I'm from Brazil 🇧🇷 and i'm graduate computer engineering .
-Nowadays I'm looking for a work experience in order to put all the thing i learned and learn more.
+Nowadays I'm looking for a work experience in order to put all the things i learned and learn more.

 i like to solving problems and enjoy challenger exercise because just that way i will get better 💪🏅🎯.